SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** advanced

+    - **Changelog:**

+        - 27/03/2023 - minor - Modify pattern to avoid false positive and detect usage of either / or - character for snapshot parameter

 ??? abstract "Google Cloud Audit 2FA Disabled"

     Detects when Google Cloud Audit notify the 2FA deactivation for a user account.